 Can we find evidence of this channel in the data?
 Like many other lending markets, the syndicated loan market suffered an unprecedented collapse after the financial crisis.
-Figure 1 shows that the issuance of new loans was cut in half in the sample, from an average of about \$200 billion of new loans per quarter before the crisis to only \$100 billion afterwards.
+Figure 1 shows that the issuance of new loans was cut in half in the sample, from an average of about \$200 billion of new loans per quarter before the crisis to only \$100 billion afterward.
 An important feature of this market is that this collapse occurred at the extensive margin of credit.
 In fact, loan size remained stable; it was a sharp decrease in the number of firms receiving new loans that depressed lending volume after the crisis.

-To study this drop in the extensive margin of credit, I focus on firms with an existing loan in the pre-crisis period spanning January 2004 to August 2008 then ask: how many of these firms obtained a new loan in the crisis period spanning October 2008 to December 2010?
+To study this drop in the extensive margin of credit, I focus on firms with an existing loan in the precrisis period spanning January 2004 to August 2008 then ask: how many of these firms obtained a new loan in the crisis period spanning October 2008 to December 2010?
 If they did, from whom did they borrow?
 Did they renew their existing relationship, or did they find a new lender and form a new relationship?
 This distinction is key for the empirical strategy developed in this paper.16 Table I displays the decrease in lending over this period.
-The share of firms obtaining a new loan fell drastically after September 2008, to almost half its level in normal times.17 Changes in loan terms are shown in Table AII in the Appendix.
-The last two columns of Table I reveal how
+The share of firms obtaining a new loan fell drastically after these labels are.
+In principle, for public firms, corporate filings are possible source of additional information about funds use, as in Korteweg, Schwert, and Strebulaev (2019).